LABS-EU3/LambdaDoor_FE/README.md

 ### Environment Variables

-An environment virriable was used forthe developement and deployment file, thus user must set up their own environment variables in a .env file.
+An environment virriable was used forthe developement and deployment file, thus user must set up their own environment variables in an .env file.

 ===============================================================================